 - Add all the roll ingredients to a stand mixer with the dough hook or a large bowl.
 Mix until combined.
 Knead for about 3-5 minutes or until the dough comes away from the sides of the bowl and forms a soft dough.
 If the dough is too wet, add a little more flour and knead until it's no longer sticky (avoid doing this if you can as it'll make the rolls drier).
 If the dough is too dry, add a dash of milk and knead until it forms a smooth dough.

-- Cover the bowl with a damp tea towel.
-Set it aside in a warm spot for 1 hour or until the dough has increased or doubled in size.
+- Cover the bowl with a tea towel.
+Set it aside in a warm spot for at least 2 hours or until the dough has doubled in size.

 - Combine the sugar and cinnamon in a small bowl.